nirajshiwantha/Dapper-Demo/README.md

 # Dapper-Demo
 Dapper, available as a NuGet package, revolutionizes data access for .NET developers by eliminating the need for tedious and repetitive code.
 It serves as an open-source object-relational mapping (ORM) library designed for .NET and .NET Core applications.
+Dapper allows you to effortlessly execute raw SQL queries, map the retrieved data to objects, and even execute stored procedures.
+With its lightweight nature and remarkable speed, Dapper is an excellent choice for applications that demand low latency and high performance.

+Dapper offers a simple yet powerful object mapping tool for any .NET language, such as C#.
+It enables developers to map query results from ADO.NET data readers to instances of business objects with ease.
+Additionally, Dapper excels in supporting both asynchronous and synchronous database queries, allowing for efficient data retrieval.
+Furthermore, Dapper incorporates parameterized queries to safeguard against SQL injection attacks, ensuring the security of your application.